ABHIJATSARARI/Hacktoberfest_2025/README.md

 ## 🕹️ Community Game Carousel

 > **Contributors:** Add your game image to `/assets/carousel/` and it will be featured below!
+> name the image files like sample-game-1.png........ name it the next no whatever display inside folder last file

 <p align="center">
   <!-- Carousel placeholder: Add more images as contributors upload them! -->